scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    the dataset ``ds000114``. :label:`bold`

-As we explained before, the JDE framework estimates HRF parcels-wise.
-This means that PyHRF needs a parcellation mask to compute the estimation-detection.
+As we explained before, the JDE framework estimates HRF parcel-wise.
+This means that PyHRF needs a parcellation mask to perform the estimation-detection.
 The package provides a Willard atlas :cite:`Richiardi2015` (see Fig.
 :ref:`willard`) created from the files distributed by Stanford (http://findlab.stanford.edu/functional_ROIs.html).
 This atlas has a voxel resolution of 3x3x3mm and a volume shape of 53x63x52 voxels.